ArjunNV17/Wipro-Capstone-Project/README.md

-📌 Overview Automates functional testing of the NopCommerce demo site using Java, Selenium WebDriver, TestNG, and Cucumber.
+📌 Overview :Automates functional testing of the NopCommerce demo site using Java, Selenium WebDriver, TestNG, and Cucumber.
 Includes Page Object Model, logging, reporting, and covers workflows like registration, product browsing, cart, and checkout.

 🎯 Features :